S6-Semdw/Documents/Portfolio/Portfolio.md

 [OWASP twitter vulnerabilities document](https://github.com/S6-Semdw/Documents/blob/main/Individual%20project/General/OWASP10.md)

-#### Snyk
+#### Synk

-I used Snyk for security and got some vulnerabilities to fix.
+I used Synk for security and got some vulnerabilities to fix.
 On the images you can see that their is a PR made that fixes some dependencies because they had a high dangerous level on Snyk.

 <table>
   <tr>